interactivereport/scRNAsequest/README.md

 ## 3. Quick start

-This is a quick start guide to the pipeline.
+This is a quick start guide to run your own data using the pipeline.
 Please refer to the [**full tutorial**](https://interactivereport.github.io/scRNAsequest/tutorial/docs/index.html) for more details.

 ### 3.1 Data preparation